 Careers.
 Dunottar offers an interesting and varied careers programme for pupils, from online careers research tools through to careers networking lunches and suppers.
 The school welcomes a range of speakers from a diverse range of fields to offer our pupils an insight into application processes, daily life of employees and the skills employers are looking for.

 Examinations taken.
 GCSE and A Levels, Associated Board of the Royal School of Music, London Academy of Music and Dramatic Art, Imperial School of Dancing, Royal Society of Arts.

 Scholarships.
-Academic Scholarships are awarded annually in Year 7 to those who reach the highest standard in the entrance tests.
-Year 12 scholarships will be awarded to those who reach a high standard in the scholarship papers.
-Year 12 scholarship examinations take place in November.
-Some scholarships are also available in Year 7 and Year 12 for those who show exceptional promise and talent in Music, Art, Design & Technology, Performing Arts and Sport.
-Further particulars may be obtained from the Admissions Department.
+Academic Scholarships are awarded annually in Year 7 to those who reach the highest standard in the entrance tests and show the greatest potential for growth.
+Year 12 Academic Scholarship candidates will need to write one essay (chosen from a selection of titles provided by the school) and then discuss their essay with the Headmaster.
+Candidates will also sit a test paper in a subject selected by the candidate (November of Year 11).
+Scholarships are also available in Year 7 and Year 12 for those who show exceptional promise and talent in Music, Art, Performing Arts and Sport.
+Further details can be found on the website.

 Charitable status.
 Dunottar School is part of United Learning which comprises: UCST (a Company Limited by Guarantee, Registered in England, number 2780748, and a Registered Charity, number 1016538) and ULT (a Company Limited by Guarantee, Registered in England, number 4439859, and an Exempt Charity).